nzdavidv/pages/pages/ESXi-laptop-GNS3.md

  - <a href="GNS3.md">Setting up GNS3 virtual machine and then configuring virtual router</a>

+4. Modifying the setup to use USB-C ethernet.

+ - <a href="ESXi-part3.md">USB-C ethernet in ESXi</a>

 ## Lab setup
 To-Do: physical diagram and logical diagram.